 After the MRI

-The technologist will take out your IV and the rectal coil when the MRI is complete.
+The staff will take out your IV and the rectal coil.

-We want you to drink plenty of fluids to help your system clean out the contrast medication.
+Drink plenty of fluids to help your system clean out the contrast medicine.

 Your MRI will be read by a radiologist and the results will be sent to your doctor.
 Your doctor will share the test results with you.

-If you have any other questions or concerns prior to your MRI, please call the nurses office at (608) 262-5276.
+If you have any other questions or concerns before your MRI, please call the nurses office at (608) 262-5276.